Gaia ship

-The Gaia ship is a replica of the 9th century Viking ship Gokstad ship.
+The Gaia ship is a replica of the 9th century Viking Gokstad ship.
 It was built in 1990 and departed Bergen for North America on 17 May 1991.
 It was named Hav-Cella prior to departing but was renamed Gaia by Vigdís Finnbogadóttir, President of Iceland, during a stopover in Iceland.
 Gaia is the name for the goddess of the Earth in Greek mythology.
-The Gaia Ship reached Newfoundland on 2 August and Washington DC on Leif Erikson Day, 9 October 1991.
-It further sailed to the Rio de Janeiro Earth Summit via the Faroe Islands, Iceland, Greenland, and North America.
+The Gaia ship reached Newfoundland on 2 August and Washington, D.C. on Leif Erikson Day, 9 October 1991.
+It further sailed to the Rio de Janeiro Earth Summit via the Faroe Islands, Iceland, Greenland and North America.

-With the completion of Museum’s Wharf by Sandefjord Museum in the summer of 1995, Gaia and the newly restored Southern Actor were permanently placed on the wharf where they remain accessible to the public.
+With the completion of Museum's Wharf by Sandefjord Museum in the summer of 1995, Gaia and the newly restored Southern Actor were permanently placed on the wharf where they remain accessible to the public.

 The ship can be rented for private tours in the fjord.

 History

-In the late 1980s, Knut Utstein Kloster was cosponsoring a millennial celebration for Leif Eriksson’s voyage to North America, "Vinland Revisited."
+In the late 1980s, Knut Utstein Kloster was cosponsoring a millennial celebration for Leif Eriksson's voyage to North America, "Vinland Revisited."
 To re-enact this voyage, Kloster requested an exact replica of the 1,000-year-old Gokstad ship.

-The Gaia Ship is an exact replica of the Gokstad Ship.
-It was constructed during the winter of 1989-1990 in Bjørkedal in Volda.
-It was named Gaia on 19 June 1991 by Vigdis Finnbogadottir, the President of Iceland, during a voyage to North America.
-In May 1993, the vessel was donated to the city of Sandefjord from Knut Utstein Kloster from the Gaia Ship Foundation.
-The ship’s oak mast is constructed in one piece and stone provides ballast.
-It can reach ten knots under its full canvas, which is 120 sq. m., and it has sixteen pairs of oars.
+The Gaia ship is an exact replica of the Gokstad ship.
+It was constructed during the winter of 1989–1990 in Bjørkedal in Volda Municipality.
 On 17 May 1991 it was sailed by Ragnar Thorseth to North America to mark the 1000th anniversary of Leif Eriksson's founding of Vinland.
+It was named Gaia on 19 June 1991 by Vigdis Finnbogadottir, the President of Iceland, during this voyage.
 While in on its voyage, a number of prominent people visited the ship, including President George H. W. Bush in the U.S. and Fidel Castro in Cuba.
+In May 1993, the vessel was donated to the city of Sandefjord by Knut Utstein Kloster of the Gaia Ship Foundation.
+The ship's oak mast is constructed in one piece and stone provides ballast.
+Gaia can reach ten knots under its full canvas, which is 120 sq. m., and has sixteen pairs of oars.